Structure-preserving marker-particle discretizations of Coulomb collisions for particle-in-cell codes: Relaxation of a double Maxwellian -- a demonstration

 with $\epsilon=0.64 h^{1.98}$, the parameter $h=2 L/\sqrt{N}$, $L=10$, and the total particle number $N=60^2=3600$.
 The particles are initialized in a regular grid in the domain $[-L,L]\times[-L,L]$ and the weights adjusted to match the initial distribution.
 The discrete entropy functional is computed with a 2-D Gauss-Hermite quadrature, localizing a 6-by-6 mesh of quadrature points to the velocity position of each particle.

-In this demonstration, I will push the particles with the implicit scheme \eqref{eq:fk-simple-integrator} that I solve with fixed-point iteration with the tolerance for the iteration set to 1E-15.
+In this demonstration, I will push the particles with the implicit scheme \eqref{eq:fk-simple-integrator} using a time step of $\Delta t=1/16$.
+The resulting nonlinear system I solve using fixed-point iteration with the tolerance for the iteration set to 1E-15.
 The program for the demonstration has been written in \verb|Python|, parallelized with \verb|CUDA| via use of the \verb|Numba| package, and the simulations have been performed on a single \verb|NVIDIA| Quaddro K2200 GPU card.
-The source code for the implementation is freely available upon request from the author.
-Contact via the email indicated on the front page of this paper.
+The source code for the implementation is available upon request from the author (contact via the email indicated on the front page of this paper).

 The collisional evolution of the distribution function according to the chosen implicit particle push is illustrated in Fig. \ref{fig:relaxation} by evaluating $\psi_\epsilon\ast f_h$ on a regular mesh in the domain $[-L,L]\times[-L,L]$.
 The panels indicate the time steps \#(1,10,30,60,120,200) from left to right and top down.
 The corresponding values of kinetic momentum and energy are recorded in the Table \ref{tab:conservation} and support the claims I have made.
 Throughout the simulation, the values for momentum and energy remain the same as the initial values up to 15 digits, demonstrating the machine-precision conservation of momentum and energy.
 The maximum number of fixed-point iterations per step was set to no more than 10 while the typical number of required iterations was around 4-8.
 A Jacobian-Free Newton solver would likely converge faster but is left for future studies and genuine HPC implementations.